 What is an insect bite?

-An insect bite occurs when an insect such as a mosquito, bee, or wasp pierces the skin to suck blood or defend itself.
-This often involves injecting saliva or venom, which triggers a local reaction such as redness, swelling, and itching.
+An insect bite occurs when an insect like a mosquito, bee, or wasp pierces the skin to feed on blood or defend itself.
+Saliva or venom is often injected, causing a local reaction such as redness, swelling, and itching.
 The skin reacts to these foreign substances, and the immune system initiates natural defense mechanisms.

 Which ointment helps with insect bites?

-For insect bites, ointments containing anti-inflammatory and cooling ingredients such as aloe vera, witch hazel, or cannabinoids from hemp extracts are suitable.
-These help relieve itching, reduce swelling, and support the skin's barrier.
-Our H4H Naturals ointments combine certified organic hemp extracts with probiotic enzymes to gently soothe sensitive skin and promote natural healing.
+For insect bites, ointments with anti-inflammatory and cooling ingredients like aloe vera, witch hazel, or cannabinoids from hemp extracts are suitable.
+These help relieve itching, reduce swelling, and support the skin barrier.
+Our H4H Naturals ointments combine certified organic hemp extracts with probiotic ferments to gently soothe sensitive skin and promote natural healing.

 Can insect bites be treated naturally?

-Yes, insect bites can be effectively treated with natural remedies that reduce inflammation and itching without further irritating the skin.
-Botanical extracts such as calendula, chamomile, and hemp offer antioxidant and soothing effects.
-Combined with cooling home remedies, they support skin regeneration without resorting to synthetic chemicals.
+Yes, insect bites can be effectively treated with natural remedies that alleviate inflammation and itching without further irritating the skin.
+Plant extracts such as calendula, chamomile, and hemp offer antioxidant and soothing effects.
+Together with cooling home remedies, they support skin regeneration without resorting to synthetic chemicals.

 How long does an insect bite last?

 The duration of an insect bite varies depending on the insect, individual skin type, and immune response, but usually ranges from a few hours to a few days.
-The swelling and itching usually subside within 2 to 3 days; with sensitive skin or more severe reactions, it can take up to a week.
+Swelling and itching typically subside within 2 to 3 days, but for sensitive skin or stronger reactions, it can take up to a week.
 Proper care can accelerate healing and significantly improve comfort.

-Proven home remedies for insect bites include cooling compresses, aloe vera gel, honey, and tea tree oil, which relieve itching and reduce inflammation.
+Proven home remedies for insect bites include cooling compresses, aloe vera gel, honey, and tea tree oil, which relieve itching and inhibit inflammation.
 Applying onion or lemon slices can also have a soothing effect.
-It's important not to irritate or scratch the skin to avoid infection; gentle, natural ointments with hemp extracts can also help strengthen the skin barrier and promote healing.
+It is important not to irritate or scratch the skin to avoid infection; gentle, natural ointments with hemp extracts can additionally help strengthen the skin barrier and support healing.